soz-live/soz-live.github.io/index.md

 **SOZ-LIVE** can be run from within both BricsCAD and AutoCAD.

 > **Notes**
 > - 3D Modelling functionality requires BricsCAD Pro or above, or full AutoCAD.
-> - Some functionality is limited to BricsCAD Pro or above only.
+> - TIN Surfaces and Civil functionality require BricsCAD Pro or above.
+> - **SOZ-LIVE** is not affiliated with BricsCAD or AutoCAD.